hlk_logo

 So, what is Zero Trust?

 The term zero trust does not refer to specific technology but is rather associated with an overarching approach to network security.
-It is a security framework centralising around the belief that no one should ever be automatically granted access to a network – instead stringent identity verification is required for every user and every device, regardless of where they sit in relation to the network perimeter.
+It is a security framework centred around the belief that no one should ever be automatically granted access to a network – instead, stringent identity verification is required for every user and every device, regardless of where they sit in relation to the network perimeter.
 The model essentially acts under the impression that all users and devices trying to access the network are threats.

 Why is Zero Trust needed?

-Traditional approaches to network security such as the castle moat method are flawed.
+Traditional approaches to network security, such as the castle moat method, are flawed.
 This legacy framework essentially trusts all users once they are past the network firewall security, which means that if a malicious third party were to gain unauthorised access, they can then freely move through the internal systems, accessing any data they like.

 The need for digital transformation also means that modern organisations commonly have their data spread across cloud vendors, making it harder for the traditional castle moat approach to work effectively.
 Employing the zero trust model can therefore help to protect fragmented networks with data in multiple locations.